Skip to content

 HEritage Walk

-Take a step back in time on the Mingenew Historical Walk, a self-guided tour that showcases the town’s rich heritage.
+The Mingenew Historical Walk is a self-guided tour that showcases the town’s rich heritage.
 Along the route, you’ll discover notable landmarks such as the Old Railway Station, St Joseph’s Catholic Church, and the Mingenew Hotel, each offering a glimpse into Mingenew’s early days.
 Scan the QR codes on the ant signage at each stop to learn more.

 Heritage Walk